Simone Biles says she ‘should have quit way before Tokyo’

 “My perspective has never changed so quickly from wanting to be on a podium to wanting to be able to go home, by myself, without any crutches,” Biles said.

-Her stunning decision elevated a conversation about mental health that was begun by Naomi Osaka in the spring.
+Her stunning decision elevated a conversation about mental health that was begun by tennis star Naomi Osaka in the spring.
 No longer was Biles able to simply push past what she was experiencing.

-“If I still had my air awareness, and I just was having a bad day, I would have continued,” Biles, who is now participating in a Gold Over America Tour in which she and other gymnasts will travel to 35 U.S. cities to celebrate women in sports and attempt toinspire youngsters, explained.
+“If I still had my air awareness, and I just was having a bad day, I would have continued,” Biles, who is now participating in a Gold Over America Tour in which she and other gymnasts will travel to 35 U.S. cities to celebrate women in sports and attempt to inspire youngsters, explained.
 “Say up until you’re 30 years old, you have your complete eyesight.
 One morning, you wake up, you can’t see s---, but people tell you to go on and do your daily job as if you still have your eyesight.

 “You’d be lost, wouldn’t you?
 That’s the only thing I can relate it to.
 I have been doing gymnastics for 18 years.
 I woke up — lost it.
 How am I supposed to go on with my day?”